zy12aaf168/lm-lab-intro-typescript-wonderland/docs/activity_1.md

 That `@ts-ignore` sounds a little suspicious.
 In fact, this is a comment which switches off some TypeScript type protection!
 That's a huge red flag ⛳⛳⛳⛳😱 - something we should never consider doing.

-👉 Delete the "ts-ignore" comment.
+👉 Delete the entire "ts-ignore" comment line.

 Now your app fails to compile!
 That sounds horrible but it's actually good news - TypeScript has found a problem for us.